 Please see below for some of our regular performance measurement tools and their results.

 Although the survey only involves a sample of Carewest sites for a focused set of standards, Carewest is committed to the Accreditation process as a measure of quality assurance and quality improvement.
-Carewest does not only prepare the targeted site for a survey but looks at how the standards are met more broadly across the organization.
+Carewest does not only prepare the targeted site for the survey but looks at how the standards are met more broadly across the organization.
 If steps are implemented to improve compliance to standards, we determine applicability across the organization and then roll those measures out.

-When service standards, such as long term care, are reviewed for a survey, all Carewest sites, regardless of their participation in the survey will complete the self assessment to help inform our Quality Improvement plan for the upcoming year.
+When service standards, such as long-term care, are reviewed for a survey, all Carewest sites, regardless of their participation in the survey, will complete the self-assessment to help inform our Quality Improvement plan for the upcoming year.